Belle Meade Plantation features a silver inkwell made from real horse hooves.

 This property’s complex history is no doubt fodder for many academic dissertations.
 But for visitors, it’s really about the horses.

-Today, two beautiful grazing equine (not necessarily thoroughbreds) greet you at the paddock adjacent parking lot outside the entrance to the now gift store (filled with horsy stuff) and top floor café, whose specialty is the pimento cheese, fried green tomato and cornbread sandwich.
+Today, two beautiful grazing equine (not necessarily thoroughbreds) greet you at the paddock adjacent parking lot outside the entrance to the now gift store (filled with horsey stuff) and top floor Belle Meade Restaurant café, whose specialty is the pimento cheese, fried green tomato and cornbread sandwich.

 In its heyday, this historic estate was a sprawling eight-square miles of thoroughbred stud farm, along with hay crops and dairy and hog production – the latter two for use on the property only.
 Pigs slaughtered and hung in the giant smoke house (now part of the winery production – a means to support the non-profit efforts) were served at lavish parties and BBQs Belle Meade earned a reputation for throwing in the 1800s to entertain deep pocket buyers of luxury racehorses.